 Climate change is one of the greatest challenges of our time.

-Over the years, we have assessed the risks that our business is exposed to.
+Over the years, we have assessed the risks our business is exposed to.
 They range from physical risks, such as extreme weather events, to transition risks, such as changing regulations, innovation, market trends in energy supply, and rising energy costs.

 The science is clear: setting stringent emissions reduction targets will make a difference in preserving our ecosystem services.

 We are committed to being part of the collective action against climate change.
-We have an approved science-based emissions reduction target, which aligns with limiting the global temperature increase to 1.5 degrees above pre-industrial levels.
+We have an approved science-based emissions reduction target that aligns with limiting the global temperature increase to 1.5 degrees above pre-industrial levels.
 We have also committed to achieving net zero carbon impact by 2040.
 Science-based targets allow us to consolidate our efforts in addressing the effects of climate change within our business.
 We recognise the importance of improving energy performance and reducing carbon emissions.

 Adapting to climate change should be at the centre of our energy-management strategy to ensure the long-term sustainability of the Company and its operations.
 Therefore, we commit to reducing our overall emissions footprint across the value chain and incorporating more renewable energy sources.